aniketmondal1210/LeetCode-Odyssey/905. Sort Array By Parity/README.md

-# Problem: Sort Array by Parity
+# Sort Array by Parity

 ## Problem Statement
 You are given an integer array `nums`.